To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

  - Useful thumb keys
  - Ergonomic split layout

 If you consider buying an ErgoDox.
-I expect soon Massdrop will open a new drop of the [Ergodox Infinity][9].
+I expect Massdrop to open a new drop of the [Ergodox Infinity][9] soon.
 I did recently hold the Infinity ErgoDox, and I like the quality.
 It is [really cool][10] they use USB to interconnect the halves.

-As alternative, I also heard many good things about the [ErgoDox EZ][11].
-It's the design of the original ErgoDox, manufacturer by a professional company.
+As alternative, I've also heard many good things about the [ErgoDox EZ][11].
+It's the design of the original ErgoDox, manufactured by a professional company.

 [9]: https://www.massdrop.com/buy/infinity-ergodox?referer=J5QZFC&mode=guest_open "Infinity ErgoDox Ergonomic Keyboard Kit"
 [10]: https://input.club/forums/topic/infinity-ergodox-update/#post-692